 - Protect and represent your best interests.

-- Explain the process & access your needs.
+- Explain the process & asses your needs.

 - Fully disclose to you all the pertinent facts about a given property.